Winter Oven Beef Stew

 - 1-1/2 pounds boneless beef chuck roast, cut into 1-inch cubes

 - 1 can (14-1/2 ounces) stewed tomatoes, cut up

 - 3 large potatoes, peeled and cut into 1-inch cubes

 - 3 medium carrots, cut into 1/4-inch slices

 - 1/2 cup frozen peas, thawed

-- In a large resealable plastic bag, combine 4 tablespoons flour, salt if desired and 1/4 teaspoon pepper.
-Add beef, a few pieces at a time, and shake to coat.
+- In a large bowl, combine 4 tablespoons flour, salt if desired and 1/4 teaspoon pepper.
+Add beef, a few pieces at a time, and turn to coat.